+What is a wireless network?
 A wireless network uses transmitters, called access points, which connect by cable to the existing network.
 Access points positioned at various locations on campus allow our network to be more broadly and easily distributed.
 Your laptop with a wireless card communicates with these access points through the use of radio waves.

 What do I need to connect to a wireless network?
 A mobile PC or PDA equipped with a wireless network card.
 User must install the network card latest updates and firmware.
 Make sure that you are close to an area where there is wireless connectivity.
 User also needs appropriate credentials (username and password).

-User name: john.doe Password: XXXXXXX
+User name: john.doe

-You can request assistance by calling the IT Network Office at 289-5732.
+Who to contact if my department want to have a wireless network?
+You can request assistance by calling the IT Network Office at 718-289-5752.
 They will gladly sit down with you to assist you with planning your wireless network.
 Please refer to the BCC Department FAQ for more information.

 When can I use the wireless access?
 At any time the college is open.
 Unless there is an advertisement of wireless or network maintenance taking place.

+Can wireless networks be used to replace wired networks?
 It is not to replace an existing wired network with a wireless network.
 Wireless networks are currently based on 11Mbps or 54Mbps and is a shared access medium.
 As you move away from the installed access point, the wireless access speed will drop automatically to compensate for the weaker signal.
 BCC wired network allows access for 100Mbps, depending on your building wire infrastructure.

 What is the wireless network best used for?
 The network is best used for applications that require mobility and for locations that are difficult or impossible to wire conventionally.
 It facilitates opportunities for research and education.
 It is also useful for other purposes such as checking e-mail or web browsing.
 Low bandwidth applications in general are the best fit.
 The limitations of the wireless system can cause unreliable service for applications that require high bandwidth usage.

+What should I not use the wireless network for?
 Applications that require a lot of bandwidth should not be expected to run reliably over the wireless network.
 This would apply to things like streaming audio/video, running server based applications, large file transfers, and interactive graphic environments.

+How secure is it?
 Wireless networks are insecure by default.
 Any user on the Wireless Local Area Network (LAN) can track unencrypted traffic from other wireless users.
 Wireless connections on Bronx Community College campus are generally more secure when communicating with other Bronx Community College servers, however when connecting to sites off-campus, only encrypted connections are secure.
 Users are advised to use SSL to connect to web pages and mail hosts.

-For secure connections to the BCC-WNET always accept the certificated issued as soon as the connection is made.
+For secure connections to the BCC-WNET and BCC-NET always accept the certificated issued as soon as the connection is made.
 This will ensure that your connection is encrypted.
 Remember, that although your connection is secure avoid submitting important information such as credit card or social security numbers.

 Do I need to worry about security since we are using the built-in encryption on the card?
 Security should be a concern whether you are connecting via wire or wireless.
 We also require that you authenticate using your network username and password to allow only authorized users access to the network.